membrane/api-gateway/distribution/examples/oauth2/azure-ad-with-jwts/README.md

 # Azure AD Setup

-Both the Client as well as the Backend are registered in Azure AD with an "App registration".
+Both the Client and the Backend are registered in Azure AD with an "App registration".
 Don't get confused. ;)

 ## 1. Register the backend